-Today, the plastic processing sector comprises over 30,000 units involved in producing a variety of items, gaining notable importance in different spheres of activity with per capita consumption processing increasing.
-The plastic industry has the potential to contribute in bringing foreign investments and thus India's vision of becoming а manufacturing hub.
+Today, the plastic processing sector comprises over 30,000 units involved in producing a variety of items, gaining notable importance in different spheres of activity with per capita consumption increasing.
+The plastic processing industry has the potential to contribute in bringing foreign investments and thus India's vision of becoming a manufacturing hub.

-Current low levels of per capita consumption (11 Kg), increased growth in end use industries, higher penetration of plastics in various existing applications and ever growing range of new applications could further propel the growth of plastics in India.
-Moreover, in the last decade, several new applications of plastic products have emerged in several sectors boosting the industry further.
-For example, long fiber reinforced thermoplastic for automotive industry, fibers that can trap infra-red radiations, packaging that can increase the shelf life of products etc. have created demand for plastics which were in their nascent stage in India.
-However, despite having a good growth potential, the plastic processing industry faces many challenges in terms of environmental myths, lack of advanced technology, limited infrastructure, & high volatility in feedstock prices.
+Current low levels of per capita consumption (11 Kg), increased growth in end use industries, higher penetration of plastics in various existing applications growing ever range of applications could further propel the growth of plastics in India.
+Moreover, in the last decade, several new applications of plastic products have emerged in several sectors boosting the industry example, further.
+For lona reinforced thermoplastic for automotive industry, fibers that can trap infra-red radiations, packaging that can increase the shelf life of products etc. have created demand for plastics which were in their nascent stage in India.
+However, despite having a good growth potential, the plastic processing industry many challenges terms in environmental myths, lack of advanced technology, limited infrastructure, & high volatility in feedstock prices.
 To overcome these challenges, significant efforts will have to be made by all the stakeholders to realize the real potential of this industry.
 The Government of India is taking every possible initiative to boost the infrastructure sector with investments of Rs.25 lakh crore over the next 3 years in roads, railways and shipping infrastructure.
 Investments in water and sanitation management, irrigation, building & construction, power, transport and retail have been encouraged.
 Plastics play an important role in these sectors through various products like pipes, wires & cables, water proofing membranes, wood PVC composites and other sectors.
 Consequently, higher investments in these sectors will drive the demand for plastics.